Boilermaker Road Race: Past winners

 Due to COVID-19 concerns, international professional runners were not invited to the 2021 race.
 Thus, the winning times in that year's race are longer than in prior years, with Americans taking first place in both divisions for the first time since 1991.
+The field in the wheelchair race was also much smaller that year, consisting of only four competitors, all from New York State.

+The John Korir who won the 2024 and 2025 races is not the same as John Korir Kipsang, who won the 1999, 2001, 2003 and 2004 races.